dfbarrero/aiCourse/assignments/planning/r2p2-pddl.md

 	 "picture_cost": 5    --> (decrease (battery-capacity ?r) (picture-cost)) where in the problem  (= (picture-cost) 5)

-	 "generic_cost": 1    --> any other action, (decrease (battery-capacity ?r) (generic-cost)) where in the problem  (= (generci-cost) 1)
+	 "generic_cost": 1    --> any other action, (decrease (battery-capacity ?r) (generic-cost))

+    where in the problem  (= (generci-cost) 1)

 5. The action to take a picture should be named "take_picture" action and store a picture in  the "logs/" Folder.

-6. Revise that your "move" action is as follows:
+6. Revise that your "move" action as follows:

    (:action move